samsuh/2025-learnings/README.md

 Next would prob be to try optimizing things for the next 11 days, and get things to the point where i feel really comfortable working with the different components, and know how to handle potential problems.
 Ill also prob want to set up monitoring. (https://docs.ethstaker.org/guides/monitoring-maintenance/monitoring/)

+10/13 - Been a couple days. market went crazy, had birthday.